 In this article, we look at the 2 main tools available for cleaning the inside of your aquarium walls, for removing the dirt and algae, without damaging your tank.
 We discuss and make recommendations for both the best aquarium glass cleaner, and the best algae scraper.

-- Flipper Magnetic Algae Cleaner
+- FL!PPER Flipper 2-in-1 Magnetic Aquarium Tank Algae Cleaner Scrubber Scraper

 - Pet Magasin Magnetic Aquarium Glass Cleaner

-- Kent Marine Pro Algae Scraper II
+- Kent Marine Pro-Scraper II